 Making Derivatives Markets Safer – Implementation

 The FSB has designated over-the-counter (OTC) derivatives as one of the priority areas for implementation monitoring.
-Regular monitoring and detailed reporting in this area is carried out by the FSB OTC Derivatives Working Group (ODWG).
+Regular monitoring and detailed reporting in this area is carried out by the FSB Standing on Standards Implementation.

-The FSB published in October 2019 its fifth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in November 2020 its 2020 annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from the report on the status of implementation of OTC derivatives market reforms.

-Work is ongoing at the international level to make trade reporting truly effective.
+Work is ongoing at the international level to enhance CCP resilience, recovery and resolution, and to make trade reporting truly effective.